HMO licensing rules have changed!

-HMO licensing is being extended from 1 October 2018.
+HMO licensing has been extended as of 1 October 2018.
 If you rent out, or are intending to rent out an HMO to five or more people who share facilities, you will need a licence regardless of the number of storeys (floors) in your property.

 House in Multiple Occupation (HMO) Licence